 Telephone and internet

-Montreal is a Canadian city with relatively low prices compared to the rest of the country, although the price of housing varies greatly depending on the area of the island and the size of the house.
-If you move outside of the downtown area, you can easily find a decent apartment or condo for between $1000 and $1500 per month (for a 3 ½apartment, so a T2 in France, one bedroom closed).
-The same thing in the heart of Montreal will be between 1500 $-1700 $.
-You will have to add 20 $ per month for your home insurance (minimum coverage).
+Although the price of housing varies greatly depending on the neighborhood and the floor space, Montreal remains a relatively low-cost city compared to the rest of the country's major cities.
+If you move outside the downtown core, you can easily find a decent apartment or condo for between $1,200 and $1,600 a month (for a 3 ½in France, a one-bedroom apartment).
+Downtown rents will be between 1600 $-1800 $.
+You'll need to add about $30 $ per month for minimum home insurance coverage.

 ℹ️ Note that there is no habitation tax for tenants in Montreal.

-Water is free in the city of Montreal, for electricity count $40 on average for a 3 ½.
-Everything depends on your consumption and the insulation of your apartment...
+Water is free in Quebec!
+For electricity, count on average $50 for a 3 ½.
+It all depends of course on your electricity consumption and the insulation of your apartment...
 In winter, the bill may increase a little 😉

-ℹ️ Note, that in many recent or new apartments, electricity is included in the price of housing.
+ℹ️ Please note that for some apartments, electricity is included in the rent.

 Telephone and internet